How to create a private podcast in 2023

 To start a new private podcast, click "Add a show."
 You'll see the option to create an enhanced private podcast when you click "Add a new show:"

-After filling out your Show Settings, you'll need to add an episode.
+After filling out your Show Settings, you'll add your first episode.

 How to record audio for your private podcast feed

-Or, simply record using your “Voice memos” app on your phone
+• Or, record using the “Voice Memos” app on your phone

-Once you're done recording, upload your audio to Transistor straight from your phone or computer.
-Transistor will turn it into a podcast episode and publish it to your private employee feed.
+Once you're done recording, upload your audio to your podcast hosting provider straight from your phone or computer.
+You'll publish the episode, which will be available to your subscribers in their private feeds.

 Now that your first episode is published, you can go to the "Subscribers" tab and add subscribers (members, employees, etc) to your podcast.